Heinrich Hertz: Electromagnetic waves

 Hertz's proof of the existence of airborne electromagnetic waves led to an explosion of experimentation with this new form of electromagnetic radiation, which was called "Hertzian waves" until around 1910 when the term "radio waves" became current.
-Within 10 years researchers such as Oliver Lodge, Ferdinand Braun, and Guglielmo Marconi employed radio waves in the first wireless telegraphy radio communication systems, leading to radio broadcasting, and later television.
-In 1909, Braun and Marconi received the Nobel Prize in physics for their "contributions to the development of wireless telegraphy".
-Today radio is an essential technology in global telecommunication networks, and the communications medium used by modern wireless devices.
+Within 6 years Guglielmo Marconi began developing a radio wave based wireless telegraphy system, leading to the wide use of radio communication.

 Cathode rays

+In 1883, he tried to prove that the cathode rays are electrically neutral and got what he interpreted as a confident absence of deflection in electrostatic field.
+However, as J. J. Thomson explained in 1897, Hertz placed the deflecting electrodes in a highly-conductive area of the tube, resulting in a strong screening effect close to their surface.

-In 1892, Hertz began experimenting and demonstrated that cathode rays could penetrate very thin metal foil (such as aluminium).
+Nine years later Hertz began experimenting and demonstrated that cathode rays could penetrate very thin metal foil (such as aluminium).
 Philipp Lenard, a student of Heinrich Hertz, further researched this "ray effect".
 He developed a version of the cathode tube and studied the penetration by X-rays of various materials.
 However, Lenard did not realize that he was producing X-rays.
 Hermann von Helmholtz formulated mathematical equations for X-rays.
 He postulated a dispersion theory before Röntgen made his discovery and announcement.
 It was formed on the basis of the electromagnetic theory of light (Wiedmann's Annalen, Vol. XLVIII).
 However, he did not work with actual X-rays.